Aspen Collies

 Stephen and Amber Lockwood

-Idaho Breeder of Rough
+Idaho Breeder of Rough and

 Smooth Coat Collies